About the Master of Sustainability Leadership degree

 Delivery: 100% Online

-- understand critical knowledge, approaches and tools at the interface of sustainability and leadership
+- An understanding of critical knowledge, approaches and tools at the interface of sustainability and leadership.

-- be proficient in applying solution-based knowledge and tools for institutional development and change for sustainability
+- Proficiency in applying solution-based knowledge and tools for institutional development and change for sustainability.

-- be able to successfully lead institutional change and development toward sustainability
+- The ability to successfully lead institutional change and development toward sustainability.

-- be proficient in building and communicating cases for sustainability, including opportunities and challenges
+- A proficiency in building and communicating cases for sustainability, including opportunities and challenges.

-- understand the emerging global sustainability context and proficiency in life-long learning in this rapidly evolving arena
+- An understanding of emerging global sustainability context and proficiency in life-long learning in this rapidly evolving arena.

-A minimum of 30 credit hours is required for the Master of Sustainability Leadership.
+A minimum of 30 credits hours is required for the Master of Sustainability Leadership.